There will come a time when you will need to grant access to one of your software account login credentials.

 - and so on

-Knowing who to trust with your master password and when to share is one of the many worries of many of my clients.
+Knowing who to trust with your master password and when to share is one of my clients’ many worries.
 There are a few things to keep in mind when sharing passwords.

 - First, never share passwords through email or text.
 These are not secure methods of communication.